RyanTurner02/1440/README.md

 ## Usage

-Follow these steps to use the web page:
+To run and use the web page:

-1. Run the web page:

 ```bash
 npm run start
 ```

-2. To toggle between light and dark mode, click on the sun or moon icon located at the top-right of the web page.
+To toggle between light and dark mode, click on the sun or moon icon located at the top-right of the web page.